bogzbonny/yeehaw/_TODO.md

       - maybe this could be a time gradient, however each color on the gradient scale WAS another gradient. (or vice versa)

+10. cui export visual area to either DynamicImage, .png, or .ans
+      - useful for WIMP

 20. color-pallet widget

-20. cui get the color under the cursor - useful for color pickers or image pallets
+20. cui get the color under the cursor - useful for color pickers or from actual image pallets

 05. Command functionality

+20. table widget

 05. Collapse Element Wrapper...
       - should be able to collapse to a single line (vert or horiz) with custom